vcastellm/dripper/README.md

 - `drip uninstall`: `drip unlink --all` && `drip cleanup`.
 - Detect already installed `packages`.
 - Do not allow to link the same package with different versions.
+- Better explanation on how to install `hg`.

 Acknowledgements